madees/DAQC2-Chataigne-Module/README.md

 ## Module interface
 #### OSC Input port
-Preset according to Python script (5051).
-If not local, Python script should be run with Chataigne IP as argument
+Preset according to Python script setting (50051).

 #### OSC Output port
-Preset according to Python script (50052).
+Preset according to Python script setting (50052).

-Default IP address setting is local, if you run Chataigne on the Raspberry PI.
-If not, should be set to the distant Raspberry Pi IP.
+Default IP address setting is local, if you run Chataigne on the same Raspberry PI as DAQC2.
+If not, it should be set accordingly to the distant Raspberry Pi IP.

 #### Ping
 Simple function to check communication with Python script.